Time Allowed: 3 Hours

 Women are still lagging behind men under certain scenarios in India:

 - In political aspects, the role of women is still the lowest in Houses of Parliament and in State legislatures.
 While in America, England etc., women are given seats in Parliament even though there are male members.

 - In India, though there are many organisations fighting for equal participation of women in politics, it has been fulfilled to some extent.

 - Only in local governing bodies are women given priority as ward members, councillors, etc.

-- In rural areas, female foeticide and female infanticide persist as girl child are considered as burden to family here.
+- In rural areas, female foeticide and female infanticide persist as girl child are considered a burden to family in these areas.